|

 This time,

-new white uniform had been introduced.
+new white shirt had been introduced.

-preparing for their first World Cup tournament in 12 years.
-It was the same
+preparing for their first World Cup tournament in twelve years,

 design as the white kit, so it didn't have quite the same impact, but it was